Skip to content

 While Steveston-London and Hamilton are generally not high-violation school zones, said Adams, the city has increased patrols to "maintain a presence," he added.

-There is always an increase in traffic on the roads around school zones as road users get adjusted to the school schedule, according to Staff Sgt.
+There is a noticeable increase in traffic at the beginning of the school year, most likely due to road users adjusting to the school schedule, according to Staff Sgt.
 Gurbir Mondair, spokesperson for the Richmond RCMP.

-"It's a multi-pronged approach not just at the beginning of the school year, but also throughout the year and in areas such as near playgrounds," said Mondair.
+"So technically, it's a multi-pronged approach that we use and it's not just the beginning of the school year, but throughout the year around schools and playgrounds alike," said Mondair.

-He added the Richmond RCMP has not seen an uptake in request for enforcement for traffic safety around schools.
+He added the Richmond RCMP has not seen an increase in staff needed around school zones.

 Got an opinion on this story or any others in Richmond?
 Send us a letter or email your thoughts or story tips to [email protected].
 To stay updated on Richmond news, sign up for our daily headline newsletter.
 Words missing in article?
 Your adblocker might be preventing hyperlinked text from appearing.